Investigation of Efimov Features and Universality in $^{87}$Rb-$^{40}$K Mixtures with finite-range interaction: Summary

 \section{Summary}

-In this paper, we studied the atom-dimer elastic scattering cross sections, scattering lengths and three-body recombination rates in $^{87}$Rb-$^{40}$K mixtures with total angular momentum $J=0$.
-We use the R-matrix propagation method in the hyperspherical coordinate frame based on the Lennard-Jones model potential with a vdW tail for the interactions between atoms.
+In this paper, we studied the atom-dimer elastic scattering cross sections, scattering lengths and three-body recombination rates in $^{40}$K-$^{87}$Rb mixtures with total angular momentum $J=0$.
+We use the R-matrix propagation method in the hyperspherical coordinate frame based on the Lennard-Jones model potential.
 The finite intraspecies scattering length is considered with the $^{87}$Rb-$^{87}$Rb s-wave scattering length fixed at $a_{\scriptscriptstyle\textsl{RbRb}} = 100\,a_{0}$.